kimbar/mupf_project/README.md

-# mupf_project
+# mupf
 Low-level browser DOM manipulation from Python

 Mupf aims at tapping into great GUI potential of modern browsers for Python.
-It is **not** a webapp framework.
+It is **not a web app framework**.
+It connects the Python side through a WebSocket to the JavaScript of a local machine browser.
+Virtually any manipulation of DOM is possible from that point without writing any JavaScript (however, transferring the logic from Py to JS is encouraged as an app matures).
-It connects the Python side through a websocket to the JavaScript of a local machine browser.
-Virtually any DOM manipulation of DOM is possible from that point without writeing any JavaScript (however, transfering the logic from Python to JS is encouraged as an app matures).
-Potentially any web GUI framework can be used on the frontend side.
+Potentially any web GUI framework (or none) can be used on the front-end side.

 It is as easy as:

 ```Python
 import mupf
 app = mupf.App()